| |

 Total Time: 43 minutes

-I like to serve strawberry baked oatmeal warm, topped with milk and a drizzle of maple syrup.
-Though it reheats well, room temperature or even cold vegan baked oatmeal is still tasty.
-Another option is to try baking the oatmeal a bit longer than called for to dry it out, then slice and eat as a handheld snack.
+We like our baked oatmeal warmed up in the microwave, topped with milk, and a drizzle of maple syrup.
+Though it reheats well, room temperature or even refrigerated baked oatmeal is still tasty.
+Another option is to try baking the oatmeal a bit longer to dry it out, then slice it and eat it as a handheld snack.
+If you like this recipe, you might also like my pumpkin banana muffins or nut-free granola with honey.

 Jump to: